Hilary Hemingway

 Hilary Hemingway (born 1961) is an American author.
 She grew up in Miami Beach, and, as of 2016, lives on Cape Coral.

 Many of her earlier published works were co-authored with her husband, Jeff Lindsay.
+They have three children.
 She produced a 2002 documentary for PBS titled Hemingway in Cuba.

 She is the daughter of Leicester Hemingway and niece of Ernest Hemingway.

 In 2009, Hemingway co-wrote a feature screenplay with actor/director Andy Garcia, Hemingway & Fuentes; it follows Ernest Hemingway's friendship with Cuban Captain Gregorio Fuentes during the last ten years Ernest spent on the island of Cuba.
 The film was being produced by CineSon Productions.
 As of 2016, the film has not yet been made.